cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 4. Parts (lane marker, sharp curve marker)
 5. Objects (traffic lane, road)

-These convolution layers are followed by four fully-connected layers that finally produce a single float value of desired steering angle.
+Five convolution layers are followed by four fully-connected layers.
+That layers should learn how the steering angle depends on car's position on the road.
-First three fully connected layers have linear exponential activation (ELU).
+Three fully connected layers have linear exponential activation (ELU).
 The last layer has the TANH activation and should provide the desired steering angle in range -1..+1 (that corresponds to -25..+25 degrees).

-Then TANH activation was chosen because it smoothly maps any number into range (-1,1).
-The function is almost linear near 0.
+The TANH activation was chosen because it smoothly maps real numbers into range (-1,1).

 Training one epoch takes about 180 seconds on a GPU instance in cloud.